William C. F. Drewry

 [In 1927, William would have been 46.]

-Eighteen days later, on the 23rd February, he boarded the S.S.Beltana for the return journey.
+On the 23rd February, 1928, eighteen days later, William is listed as a passenger on the S.S.Beltana for the return journey.

 His 'Last Address in the UK' is "c/o C.G.
 Drewry, 120 Castlenau, Barnes."

 His 'Country of Intended Future Permanent Residence' is recorded as South Africa.

 [The London Port records are probably transcribed from handwritten forms and the address in the Departure should probably be "c/o C.S.
 Drewry". - 120, Castlenau, is the family address in the late 1920s.]

 In 1928, William is in Charles and Julia's Golden Wedding photo.

 He has come back from Africa to attend the anniversary.
 He certainly looks tanned in the photo.